lino-framework/lino/docs/topics/dtl.rst

 ======================================

-This topic deserves more documentation.
+See
+:mod:`lino.core.layouts`
+and

-See the "Defining your first data entry form" section in :doc:`/tutorials/t1` for an example and screenshot.
+the "Defining your first data entry form" section in :doc:`/tutorials/polls` for an example and screenshot.